[CS Technical Interview 2] Operating Systems That Click

 I started as a non-CS major and understand better than anyone the thirst for fundamentals (CS knowledge, programming languages, etc.).
 Through self-studying countless materials and building my own know-how, I eventually graduated from Seoul National University and now work as a 🧑🏻💻 Kakao developer.

-Since childhood, I've been more confident than anyone in combining and reconstructing various materials to create 'my own comprehensive study notes.'
+From a young age, I was more confident than anyone in combining and reconstructing various materials to create my own 'comprehensive study notes.'
 This course is precisely that secret notebook born from my 'ultimate self-study know-how' and all my passion and philosophy.

 🔥 What makes this course special?

-• We compete with 'overwhelming quality': I've referenced countless materials including textbooks, famous university lectures, commercial books, and technical interview resources to extract core keywords and reconstruct them in my own unique way.
-With intuitive diagrams and illustrations, combined with easy explanations infused with my practical experience, I promise to make even complex concepts click with that "Ah, now I get it!" moment.
+We compete with 'overwhelming quality': I've referenced countless materials including textbooks, famous university lectures, commercial books, and technical interview resources to extract core keywords and reconstruct them in my own unique way.
+With intuitive diagrams and illustrations, plus easy explanations infused with my practical experience, I promise to make even complex concepts click with that "Ah, now I get it!" moment.

 Networking is a subject that developers must understand at some point, but it often feels like a wall from the very beginning for many people.

-• If you're struggling to explain exactly what happens when you enter a URL in a browser during an interview
+If you find it overwhelming to explain exactly what happens when you enter a URL in a browser during an interview❓

-• TCP connections use a 3-way handshake, so why does termination use a 4-way process
+TCP connections use 3-way handshake, so why does disconnection use 4-way❓

-This course is designed for exactly those people, clearly organizing concepts by connecting them based on actual internet communication flow according to the OSI 7-layer structure.
-Rather than a fragmented listing of concepts, it's structured so you can grasp the context in which concepts appear in the order that data moves between client and server, so there's no more feeling overwhelmed!
+This course is designed specifically for those people, clearly organizing concepts by connecting them based on actual internet communication flow according to the OSI 7-layer structure.
+Rather than a fragmented list of concepts, it's structured so you can grasp the context in which concepts appear in the order that data moves between client and server, so there's no more confusion!

 → Introduces the overall flow through LAN and WAN, data transmission methods, and OSI 7-layer structure.